jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_connect_details.md

 ---

-TIP: Spotlight can add multiple SQL Server instances via discovery or by importing details from a file.
-See the Connection Discovery Wizard.
+{% include note.html content="Spotlight can add multiple SQL Server instances via discovery or by importing details from a file.
+See the Connection Discovery Wizard." %}

+## How to enter / edit connection details

+Use a Spotlight Client to enter / edit connection details.

+From the Spotlight Client

+1. Click **Configure \| Connections**.
+2. Double click **Add new connection**.
+3. Fill in the connection details as follows.
+4. Click **Test** to test the connection.

 ## Address